Naoghuman/lib-fxml/README.md

 Download<a name="Download" />
 ---

-Current `version` is `0.1.0-PRERELEASE`.
+Current `version` is `0.2.0-PRERELEASE`.
 Main points in this release are:
+* Extend the api from Lib-FXML with more methods, tests and internal validations.
-* Initialize the new GitHub project and write basic concept for the new library.
+* Prepare the documentation for the future releases.

 Download:
-* [Release v0.1.0-PRERELEASE] (12.21.2018 / MM.dd.yyyy)
+* [Release v0.2.0-PRERELEASE] (02.24.2019 / MM.dd.yyyy)

 An `overview` about all existings releases can be found here:
 * [Overview] from all releases in Lib-FXML.